A NSW Government website

 We are working with professional bodies for quantity surveying on governance changes to improve the quality and consistency of cost estimates.
 We recently hosted a webinar with the Australian Institute of Quantity Surveyors (AIQS) and the Royal Institution of Chartered Surveyors (RICS) to explain what the changes mean for quantity surveyors preparing EDC reports.

-What the recent changes mean for quantity surveyors.
+12 March 2024 – What the changes mean for quantity surveyors

 Frequently asked questions